SimplGy/obsidian-emoji-magic/README.md

 2. Rich keyword search -- the dictionary contains `1,812` emoji and `199,658` searchable keywords and thesaurus entries.
 3. Fast -- just keyboard shortcut and click
 4. Keyboard friendly -- arrow keys, tab, however you want.

+> Note: This is an [Obsidian](https://obsidian.md/)-compatible fork of the [Emoji Magic](https://github.com/SimplGy/emoji-magic) Chrome Extension I wrote.

 ## Guiding Principles
 > Goals and Non-goals